thestackdev/rust_todo_cli/README.md

 2. To Delete a Todo Item
 3. To List Todo Items
 4. To Update the Todo Item
+5. Quit
 ```

 Todos are identified by their name, so enter the exact todo text when deleting or updating.

+Todos are saved to `todos.json` in the current directory.

 ## As a Library